 Everyone has hazardous waste.
-While it may be obvious to be careful with hazardous waste, how do you really know what is hazardous to begin with?
+While it may seem obvious to be careful with hazardous waste, how do you really know what is hazardous to begin with?

 The easiest way to identify a hazardous product is by checking the label for words such as toxic, corrosive, flammable, or “keep out of reach of children”.
 These materials are considered hazardous waste and do not belong in your normal trash.